mrisher/smtp-sts/spec.md

 certificate validity in one of two ways by setting the value of the "c" field in the policy description.

-* Web PKI: When the "c" field is set to "webpki", the certificate presented by the receiving MX MUST be valid for the MX name and chain to a root CA that is trusted by the sending MTA.
+* Web PKI: When the "constraint" field is set to "WebPKI", the certificate presented by the receiving MX MUST be valid for the MX name and chain to a root CA that is trusted by the sending MTA.
 The certificate MUST have a CN or SAN matching the MX hostname (as described in [@!RFC6125]) and be non-expired.

-* DANE TLSA: When the "c" field is set to "tlsa", the receiving MX MUST be covered by a DANE TLSA record for the recipient domain, and the presented certificate MUST be valid according to that record (as described by [@!RFC7672]).
+* DANE TLSA: When the "constraint" field is set to "tlsa", the receiving MX MUST be covered by a DANE TLSA record for the recipient domain, and the presented certificate MUST be valid according to that record (as described by [@!RFC7672]).